awsdocs/amazon-appstream2-developer-guide/doc_source/tagging-basic.md

 1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.

-1. From the navigation bar, select the region that contains the resource for which you want to add, edit, or delete tags\.
+1. From the navigation bar, select the Region that contains the resource for which you want to add, edit, or delete tags\.

 1. In the navigation pane, select the resource type\.
 The resource type can be an image builder, image, fleet, or stack\.

 1. Select the resource from the resource list\.

 1. Choose **Tags**, **Add/Edit Tags**, and then do one or more of the following:
-   + To add a tag, choose **Add Tag**, and then specify the key and value for each tag\.
+   + To add a tag, choose **Add Tag**, and type the key and value for each tag\.
    + To edit a tag, modify the key and value for the tag as needed\.
    + To delete a tag, choose the **Delete** icon \(X\) for the tag\.